TGor03/CrashAnalyzer/README.md

-CDB must be installed on a windows system and added to the environment variable Uses goreleaser for automatic release
+** CDB must be installed on a windows system and added to the environment variable **

 # TODO
 - Make backend host frontend
 - Add linux support for crash analysis server